jasone/sqlive/docs/docs.md

 By looking at the schema, we can see that the two tables are related through the columns c\_custkey and o\_custkey.
 Each order identifies the customer that passed the order through a unique identifier (as it is often the case in relational databases).
 But what happens when a query needs to both process an order and lookup the data associated to the user that passed the order?
-This requires the use of a join, which you will see, work a bit differently in SQLIVE.
+This requires the use of a join, which you will see, work a bit differently in SQLive.

 ## Joins